History of Real Sociedad in Timeline

 In 1905, San Sebastián Recreation Club competed in the Copa del Rey.

-In 1908, several players created the San Sebastian Football Club.
+In 1908, several players left the San Sebastián Recreation Club to create the San Sebastian Football Club.

 September 1909: Sociedad de Futbol Founded

-In September 1909, the players who had won the Copa del Rey tournament founded the Sociedad de Futbol.
+On September 7, 1909, the players who had won the Copa del Rey founded the Sociedad de Futbol.

 In 1909, Real Sociedad won the Copa del Rey.

-1909: Copa del Rey Win as Club Ciclista
+1909: Copa del Rey Victory as Club Ciclista

-In 1909, San Sebastian Football Club competed as Club Ciclista de San Sebastián and won the Copa del Rey, defeating Athletic Club in the quarter-finals and Club Español de Madrid in the final.
-George McGuinness scored 6 goals in the tournament.
+In 1909, the San Sebastian Football Club competed as Club Ciclista de San Sebastián and won the Copa del Rey, defeating Athletic Club in the quarter-finals and Club Español de Madrid in the final.

 1928: Copa del Rey Final

-In 1928, Sociedad reached the Copa del Rey final, losing to FC Barcelona in three games.
+In 1928, Real Sociedad reached the Copa del Rey final, losing to Barcelona after three games.

 1929: Founding Member of La Liga

-In 1929, Real Sociedad became a founding member of La Liga.
+In 1929, Real Sociedad was a founding member of La Liga and finished fourth, with Francisco "Paco" Bienzobas as the top scorer.

-In 1931, the club's name was changed to Donostia Club de Futbol with the advent of the Second Spanish Republic.
+In 1931, the team's name was changed to Donostia Club de Futbol due to the advent of the Second Spanish Republic.

 In 1939, after the Spanish Civil War, the club's name was changed back to Real Sociedad.